-Figure 2-13: Tree Inventory Census of CENRO and PCA Digos City
+Figure 2-14: Tree Inventory Census of CENRO and PCA Digos City

-Based from the tree inventory census conducted, it was determined that coconut tree (Cocos nucifera) was the dominant species in the area.
+- 134 Based from the tree inventory census conducted, it was determined that coconut tree (Cocos nucifera) was the dominant species in the area.
 The census also revealed that there is a total of 450 coconut trees within the applied properties were the project area is to be situated.
 Based from the findings of PCA, the coconut trees in the area were no longer productive.
-Further, the coconuts found in the area are not sold commercially.

-- For the tree census conducted by CENRO Digos City, there are a total of 46 trees, of 7 species namely; (a) Gmelina (Gmelina arborea), (b) Santol (Sandoricum koetjape), (c) Raintree (Samanea saman (Jacq.)
-Merr.), (d) Talisay (Terminalia catappa), (e) Breadfruit (Artocarpus altilis), Mango (f) Mangifera indica, and (g) Kapok (Ceiba pentandra). - It was also noted that there are several banana plants (Musa sapientum) in the area but are not on a plantation scale. - Table 2-7 presents the summary of TCPs issued for the properties covering the project area.
+Further, the coconuts found in the area are not sold commercially. - 135 For the tree census conducted by CENRO Digos City, there are a total of 46 trees, of 7 species namely; (a) Gmelina (Gmelina arborea), (b) Santol (Sandoricum koetjape), (c) Raintree (Samanea saman (Jacq.)
+Merr.), (d) Talisay (Terminalia catappa), (e) Breadfruit (Artocarpus altilis), Mango (f) Mangifera indica, and (g) Kapok (Ceiba pentandra). - 136 It was also noted that there are several banana plants (Musa sapientum) in the area but are not on a plantation scale. - 137 Table 2-7 presents the summary of TCPs issued for the properties covering the project area.

-PERMIT ISSUED BY DATE COMMON NAMF SCIENTIFIC NAME ENDIMICITY TOTAL NO. OF TREES
+PERMIT TO CUT TREES ISSUED BY DATE ISSUED COMMON NAME SCIENTIFIC NAME ENDIMICITY TOTAL NO. OF TREES Permit DENR Region June 27, Gmelina Gmelina arborea Introduced 10 No. 18- XI 8104 XI 2018 Santol Sandoricum koetjape Cultivated 1 Rai Raintree Samanea saman (Jacq.)

-TREES

-Permit DENR Region June 27, Gmelina Gmelina arborea Introduced 10

-No. 18- 8104 XI 2018 Santol Sandoricum koetjape Cultivated 1

-Raintree Samanea saman (Jacq.)
 Merr.
-Introduced 8

-Talisay Terminalia catappa Introduced 18

-Breadfruit Artocarpus altilis Native 3
+Introduced 8 Talisay Terminalia catappa Introduced 18 Breadfruit Artocarpus altilis Native 3

+Table 2-7: Summary of TCPs Issued for the Properties Covering the Project Area

+PERMIT TO CUT TREES ISSUED BY DATE ISSUED COMMON NAME SCIENTIFIC NAME ENDIMICITY TOTAL NO. OF TREES

 Mango Mangifera indica Native 5

 Kapok Ceiba pentandra Native 1

 Sub-total 46

 Permit No. 48546 Philippine Coconut Authority (Digos City) April 25, 2018 Coconut Cocos nucifera L. Cultivated 450

 Sub-total 450

 Total 496